On this page

 You can call the confidential UK Modern Slavery and Exploitation Helpline (modernslaveryhelpline.org) on 08000 121 7000.

-If you are a victim of trafficking and exploitation you can get specialist support and accommodation (migranthelpuk.org)
+If someone has trafficked or exploited you, you can get specialist support and accommodation (migranthelpuk.org)

-If you are a woman aged 18 or over and have been trafficked for sexual exploitation you can get help from Trafficking Awareness Raising Alliance (tarascotland.org.uk)
+If you’re a woman aged 18 or over and have been trafficked for sexual exploitation, you can get help from Trafficking Awareness Raising Alliance (tarascotland.org.uk)

 Learn more about getting help if you’re being sexually exploited (safer.scot)